quantling/create_vtl_corpus/docs/source/pipeline.rst

 Some random notes to keep in mind.

 * pauses between words are dropped
-* we use the MFA (IPA like) phonemes and not the ARPA ones
+* we use the MFA (IPA like) phonemes and not the ARPA ones and then convert them to the SAMPA like phonemes needed for VTL

 Resources